DerBrunoIR/SprachAnalyse/README.md

 This project includes code for generating vocabulary frequency tables from recorded speech and for downloading audio from specific YouTube channels.
 Functionality is split into small scripts that can operate on each others output.

-For this project, all documentation is contained in this README file.
+For this personal project, all documentation is contained in this README file.

 # Scripts
 Here I want to provide interface decsriptions for all scripts.